 About the Authors

 Tammy is an expert and leading authority on food dehydration.
-She is the face of, and the knowledge and information behind, Dehydrate2Store.com, a leading online resource in food dehydration education.
-A stay at home mother of four, she is a strong believer in self-reliance and home preparedness, and avidly researched and practiced food canning, freezing, and dehydrating.
+She is the face of, and the knowledge behind, Dehydrate2Store.com, a leading online resource in food dehydration education.
+A stay at home mother of four, she is a strong believer in self-reliance and home preparedness, and avidly researches and practices food canning, freezing, and dehydrating.
 Most interested in food dehydration, and unsatisfied with the resources available to her to learn the art, she began dehydrating foods full time and developing her own techniques.
-With her four dehydrators running day and night, Tammy has attempted to dehydrate nearly every available fruit, vegetable, and herb sold in the United States.
+With her four dehydrators running day and night, Tammy has dehydrated nearly every available fruit, vegetable, and herb sold in the United States.
 Tammy first gained widespread recognition through her instructional YouTube videos, and then through the development of Dehydrate2Store.
-She has since spoken on numerous talk radio shows and podcasts, and has been published in interviews in printed newspapers and online.
-She has also led talks at preparedness expositions, and served as an expert Technical Editor for The Complete Idiot’s Guide: Dehydrating Foods.
-Her fan base through Dehydrate2Store and YouTube includes tens of thousands of Internet followers, and a reach of millions of viewers in the United States and beyond.
+She has also spoken on talk radio shows and podcasts, published in printed newspapers and online, and led preparedness expositions.
+She also served as an expert Technical Editor for The Complete Idiot’s Guide to Dehydrating Foods.
+Her Dehydrate2Store and YouTube fan base includes tens of thousands of Internet followers and millions of viewers around the world.